-> Not a bad place to grow up in, either.
+And what a place to grow up in.
 Pale, green-tinged light sifts through the chinks of the formidable canopy, and a soft whirr of birds and insects hums through the humid air.
 Taking in the scene, I reflect on what it must be like to call one of the world’s oldest living rainforests home.

-> As the track meanders around the corner, Roy exclaims, “This is my little boy!”
+The track meanders around the corner, and suddenly Roy exclaims, “This is my little boy!”

-> It takes me several moments to make out the ‘boy’ in question.
-Almost camouflaged with a green and brown specked vine is a Boyd’s forest dragon, endemic to the region (a quarter of species in the Wet Tropics are found nowhere else).
+It takes me several moments to make out the ‘boy’ in question.
+Almost perfectly camouflaged on a green and brown specked branch is a Boyd’s forest dragon, endemic to the region (incredibly, a quarter of species in the Wet Tropics are found nowhere else*).
 He has a jagged spine and three spiky barbs protruding in a scaly mohawk along the back of his head.

-> “What’s his name?”
+“What’s his name?”
 I ask, leaning closer.

 “His name is Boy!” cackles Roy.**